Compelling three-year track record

 No formal benchmark

 EGL does not have a formal benchmark and its portfolio is not constructed with reference to an index.
 However, for the purposes of comparison, EGL compares itself to the MSCI World Utilities Index, the S&P Global Infrastructure Index, the MSCI World Index and the All-Share Index in its own literature.
-QuotedData is using a similar approach here, but are using the MSCI UK Index to represent the UK market.
-Of the three indices, the MSCI World Utilities is arguably the most relevant – although it should be noted that this index has a strong bias towards US companies.
+We are using a similar approach here, but are using the MSCI UK Index to represent the UK market.
+Of the three indices, we consider the MSCI World Utilities to be the most relevant – although it should be noted that this index has a strong bias towards US companies.

 Strategy has room to grow

 EGL had a market capitalisation of £148.8m as at 15 October 2019.
-The manager believes that its strategy could easily be applied to a much larger fund and its defensive growth characteristics should prove attractive to investors.
+The manager believes, and we agree, that its strategy could easily be applied to a much larger fund and its defensive growth characteristics should prove attractive to investors.
 Expanding the size of the trust should, all things being equal, have the dual benefits of further reducing the ongoing charges and improving liquidity in EGL’s shares.

 The legal bit